Who do I call if trains are idling excessively in the Village?

 - Painted Wood – Especially very old wood, you could be burning lead based paint, which would be very toxic!

-- Cardboard – According to the USDA Forrest Service, cardboard also releases chemicals into the air from the ink printed on the boxes.
+- Cardboard – According to the USDA Forest Service, cardboard also releases chemicals into the air from the ink printed on the boxes.

 - Poison Ivy, Oak or Sumac and yard debris.
 Burning yard debris causes a lot of smoke and burning poison Ivy, Oak and Sumac causes the irritant oil in the plants, called urushiol, to be released into the air.
 This can cause a major lung irritation and severe allergic respiratory problems which may require hospitalization.